Tdrinker/openFramingSource/README.md

-# OpenFraming

 ## Introduction

-We have introduced OpenFraming, a Web-based system for analyzing and classifying frames in the text documents.
-OpenFraming is designed to lower the barriers to applying machine learning for frame analysis, including giving researchers the capability to build models using their own labeled data.
-Its architecture is designed to be user-friendly and easily navigable, empowering researchers to com- fortably make sense of their text corpora without specific machine learning knowledge.
+We here propose ABC (real name omitted for the blind review), a Web-based system for analyzing and classifying frames in text documents such as news articles.
+ABC is designed to lower the barriers to applying machine learning for framing analysis, including giving researchers the capability to build models using their own labeled data.
+Its architecture is designed to be user-friendly and easily navigable, empowering researchers to comfortably make sense of their text corpora without specific programming experience.

 ## Requirements